TrailForceTips

 }

-3. @InvocableMethod
+3. @InvocableMethod (and @InvocableVariable)

-Use Case: Sending a Greeting Message
+Use Case: Sending a Greeting from Flow

 public with sharing class GreetingService {